PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:37:26
+Last updated: 2024-04-02 19:38:33
-Random Quote: When a friend is in trouble, don't annoy him by asking if there is anything you can do.
-Think up something appropriate and do it. - A. Powell Davies
+Random Quote: Never apologize for showing feelings.
+When you do so, you apologize for the truth. - Benjamin Disraeli